Our Academic Coaches connect with students to build lifelong learning relationships.

 Along with teaching, Briana is passionate about making travel adventures, experiencing new cultures, swing dancing, and spending time with family and friends.

-Eric Clark, Academic Coach
+Caitlin O'Donoghue, Academic Coach

 Caitlin was born and raised in Chico CA, and attended Chico state for her degree in liberal studies/child development.
 She moved to Nashville TN in 2011 and earned her teaching certificate through Nashville Teaching Fellows.
 Throughout her five years of teaching she saw how much struggling readers needed intervention and wanted to learn how to help these students in her class.
 Through a casual conversation with a parent who took their child to HLC, she learned of becoming a dyslexic therapist.
 She pursued training and considers herself very lucky to have the opportunity to work with these amazing children.
 Cailtin's goal in working with children with dyslexia is not only to teach reading, and give them the skills needed to be successful in academics, but also to give them the knowledge and confidence to understand that they have an amazing gift of a unique mind.